jplevyak/key-whisper-network/README.md

     -   The primary layer of message encryption uses the unique, non-extractable AES key established with each contact.
     -   If your device and browser support the Passkey PRF (Pseudo-Random Function) extension, an additional layer of security is applied to your *local data store*.
 The entire local database, which includes these contact-specific encryption keys and message metadata, is encrypted using a master key derived from your passkey via PRF.
     -   This means that even if an attacker could somehow bypass the non-extractable nature of the contact keys (e.g., through a compromised browser environment with elevated privileges), they would still need to overcome the PRF-derived encryption of the database itself to access the stored keys.
 This provides robust defense-in-depth, ensuring that your sensitive communication keys are exceptionally well-protected.

+-   **Ephemeral Key Sharing**:
+    -   When you share a contact (by attaching a key), the key is treated as ephemeral.
+    -   **Time-to-Live**: Keys expire automatically 24 hours after being sent.
+    -   **Usage Limits**: Keys are stripped from the message content immediately after they are used to add a contact or forwarded to another user.
+This minimizes the risk of long-term key exposure.

 This multi-layered approach ensures that your messages are secure both in transit (via end-to-end encryption) and at rest on your device (via non-extractable keys and optional PRF-based database encryption).